Wondering where to watch the fireworks in Hong Kong? Here are places you can celebrate with a bang!

 - BLT Steak in Harbour City – check out the National Day Fireworks Buffet, and watch the show from the outdoor terrace.

-- Nobu at Intercontinental Hotel – for a much fancier occasion, book yourself a table window-side.
+- Nobu at Intercontinental Hotel – for a fancier occasion, book yourself a table window-side and indulge in delectable dishes.

 - Regal Hotel Cruise and Dinner – enjoy the view from the river with a special menu